kaptinlin/queue/docs/rate_limiting.md

 # Rate Limiting

-The `queue` library provides mechanisms to enforce rate limits at both the worker and handler level, ensuring that tasks are processed at a controlled pace.
-This feature is critical for managing system load and preventing overuse of resources or external APIs.
+The `queue` library introduces rate limiting capabilities at both the global worker and individual handler levels.
+This feature is essential for maintaining manageable system loads and preventing the exhaustion of resources or external API limits.

-## Global Rate Limiting (Worker Level)
+## Global Rate Limiting

-Global rate limiting applies a single rate limit across all tasks processed by a worker, regardless of their type.
-This is useful for controlling overall system load.
+Applies a uniform rate limit across all tasks handled by a worker, facilitating overall system load management.

 ### Configuring Global Rate Limit

-To set a global rate limit for a worker, use the `WithWorkerRateLimiter` option when creating the worker.
+Implement a global rate limit using the `WithWorkerRateLimiter` option during worker setup.

 ```go
 import (